juandastic/rps-game/README.md

 - On the root folder run `npm run docker:dev`

-This will create two containers one with MongoDb and the another container with the SPA and API server
+This will create two containers one with MongoDb and the another container with the SPA and API server *Note : by default the server will be running on port 3000*